Who can use the data and how?

 - Complete json dump from April 2018

-There has been discussion over including Open Plaques data within OpenStreetMap.
+There has been discussion over importing Open Plaques data into OpenStreetMap.
 The jury is still out on this one.

-The official API is shaping up and you should find JSON, GEOJSON, and CSV representations of many pages if you send the appropriate Accept: headers (or add .json to the URL).
+You should find JSON, GEOJSON, and CSV representations of many pages if you send the appropriate Accept: headers (or add .json or .geojson to the URL).
 Some of the HTML pages contain microformats too.
 If you're interested in any specific data, or a specific format, please let us know.

 The live API has a default limit of 500 records, so that our servers can cope.
 An area can be queried with a bounding box, such as Newcastle district by specifying the top-left and bottom-right corners of a box.